remibengtpettersen/Programutvikling/README.md

 160314 11:27
 Added method in PatternParser for importing patterns from the web, and modified the rest of the class to allow this

+160315 14:15
+Implemented support for reading GUI and game configurations from file.
+File is stored in ./resources.
+File name is config.properties.
+For this to work resources folder need to be set to "Source Root".
+A folder can be changed to "Source Root" by right clicking and then select "Mark directory as".
+New class was added to support reading from file.
+Class name "Configuration".
+To make this work method "getConfigurationFromFile" and "setConfiguration" must be executed after object is instantiated.